FSharpFriends/FSharpFriendlyDotNet/Readme.md

 # F# friendly .Net

-Making interaction with the .Net Api feel much more natural and friendlier for the eye.
+*Making interaction with the .Net Api feel much more natural and friendlier for the eye.* For an in-depth explanation see https://github.com/FSharpFriends/FSharpFriendlyDotNet/blob/master/Ramblings.md

 Typical problems when interacting with the .Net api are
   * Dealing with `null`'s and try-methods feels wrong when we have `Option` in F#.
 An example of a try-method is `int.Parse()`